Hire The Law Firm That Keeps

 Here’s what you can do:

-• Document everything: the ad, your communication with the dealership, and what you were actually sold.
+• Gather all documents: the ad, your communication with the dealership, purchase agreements, and anything related to the transaction.

 • Avoid going back to argue with the dealership alone.

-• Talk to a law firm that understands dealership fraud.
+• Talk to a lawyer or auto fraud attorney who understands dealership fraud.

 💡 Did You Know?